zoam21/QAChallenge/README.md

 Once we have installed NodeJS in our system, we can execute the designed tests as follows:

 Steps:

     1.- Download or clone the contents of this repository into a local folder.

     2.- Open a Terminal Window.

     3.- In Terminal, open the Folder where the contents of the repository are saved.

     4.- Execute the following command:

         $npm run test

         This command will execute all the Tests Cases and provide results on their execution.

 # Backend Automation Framework
+The backend automation framework was designed using Postman and in order